What Do Medical Social Workers Do?

 Patient Intake Screening

 Patients with a history of mental illness or who meet other high-risk criteria usually undergo an initial screening with a medical social worker.
-The social worker performs a comprehensive assessment of the patient’s social, emotional, environmental, and financial needs.
+The social worker performs a comprehensive assessment of the patient’s social, emotional, environmental, medical, and financial needs.
 The results are shared with other healthcare team members, as they may affect the patient’s treatment plan and prognosis.

 Patient Counseling and Education